sankalpdayal/carnd_term1_p1/README.md

 	1. Depending on the slope of the lines, two lists of lines are created corresponding to left and right lanes.
 In this list x1,y1,x2,y2 are stored.

 	2. For each lane, a line is fitted passing through the points in the list.
-This fitting is done using weighted least squares method [link2]
+This fitting is done using weighted least squares method [wiki link]

 	3. The weights are defined using the length of line.
 This is done in order to trust lines that are longer in length.

 Following images demonstrate how the pipeline works

-1. Conversion to grayscale  ![alt text][image1]
+1. Conversion to grayscale
+![alt text][image1]

-2. Gaussian smoothening ![alt text][image2]
+2. Gaussian smoothening
+![alt text][image2]

-3. Masked canny edge detection ![alt text][image3]
+3. Masked canny edge detection
+![alt text][image3]

-4. Lines from hough transform ![alt text][image4]
+4. Lines from hough transform
+![alt text][image4]

-5. Left and right lanes after weighted least squares fitting ![alt text][image5]
+5. Left and right lanes after weighted least squares fitting
+![alt text][image5]

 ### 2. Potential shortcomings with the current pipeline